 Welcome back to SCIENCE FRIDAY, Dr. Shepherd.

-J. MARSHALL SHEPHERD UNIVERSITY OF GEORGIA: Oh, it's always good to join you guys.
+J. MARSHALL SHEPHERD: Oh, it's always good to join you guys.

 DANKOSKY: My other guest is Sridhar Anandakrishnan.
 He's a professor in the department of geosciences at Penn State University.
 He joins us today from WPSU.
 Welcome to SCIENCE FRIDAY.